Distributed Database Performance, Health, and Optimization with NuoDB Insights

 Among the data collected are life cycle events (starting and stopping of processes), domain information, and data from the NuoDB the SQListener information to get details on the work in the system.

-NuoCA is a pipeline architecture with three distinct stages: Input, Transform, Output.
+NuoDB Insights includes a pipeline architecture with three distinct stages: Input, Transform, Output.
 Information is collected by the input stage, then flows to the Transform stage, then flows to the Output stage.
-NuoCA also has a flexible plugin architecture.
+NuoDB Insights also has a flexible plugin architecture.
 Plugins types are “input,” “transform” or “output.”
-Insights plug-ins have an open architecture, making it possible for anyone to extend the system with additional transformation or integration plug-ins by adding to the NuoCA project on GitHub.
+Insights plug-ins have an open architecture, making it possible for anyone to extend the system with additional transformation or integration plug-ins.

-NuoCA can send the monitoring data to different destinations via different communication methods.
-NuoCA output can be stored on-premises or sent to a hosted service.
-Standard communication using HTTP and https connections are supported, but alternative options including Elasticsearch and Kafka publisher are also provided.
+NuoDB Insights can send the monitoring data to different destinations via different communication methods.
+NuoDB Insights output can be stored on-premises or sent to a hosted service.
+Standard communication using HTTP and https connections are supported.

-Additionally, the data can be sent to any time series engines, such as ElasticSearch or InfluxDB for further analysis and action.
+By default, the datais sent to InfluxDB for further analysis and action.
 Once stored, the data can be accessed with many tools, for example, to generate dashboards, network diagrams and so forth.
-NuoDB offers a free, hosted service for monitoring data, using ElasticSearch and Grafana.
-Your unique URL for this dashboard is provided when Insights is enabled.
+NuoDB provides a set of Grafana dashboard panels.
 The figure below shows an overview of the Insights components.

 Below is an overview of the default NuoDB Insights dashboard.
 The examples below discuss the systems configuration, details on SQL operations, and system resources.